-By May 27, the Italian host had reportedly invited 11 guest leaders to the Apulia Summit.
-They consisted of four G20 members (Brazil, India, South Africa, Argentina), four other African leaders (Tunisia, Egypt, Kenya, Algeria), and the United Arab Emirates, Ukraine and the Vatican.
+By June 8, the Italian host had invited 15 guest leaders to the Apulia Summit.
+They consisted of six G20 members (Argentina, Brazil, India, Saudi Arabia, South Africa and Türkiye), five African leaders (Algeria, Egypt, Kenya, Mauritania and Tunisia), the leaders of Jordan, Ukraine and the United Arab Emirates, and the Vatican.

-This was two more than the nine the Japanese host had invited the year before.
+This was six more than the nine the Japanese host had invited the year before.
 Japan's guest list focused on the Asia-Pacific (Australia, Cook Islands and chair of the Pacific Islands Forum; India and host of G20's New Delhi Summit; Indonesia and chair of the Association of Southeast Asian Nations; Korea; Vietnam) as well as Brazil, the Comoros and chair of the African Union; and Ukraine.
 Among G20 members, both India and Brazil alone had been invited in both 2023 and 2024.